dishant-inuyashaYagami/2_semaphore_pooling_deadlocks/README.md

-For most of the programs, you simply need to run "make" command
+For most of the programs, you simply need to run "make" command in terminal